hawthornewipes/TheologAi/README.md

 </a>

-!!This app is currently not working!!
-Help appreciated...
 This app aims to provide summaries of Bible verses and chapters based on commentary from various sources.
 I have given equal weighting to the insights from Matthew Poole, Matthew Henry, John Calvin, and David Guzik; blending their perspectives into a cohesive response.